dsc-courses/dsc80-2024-wi/proj04/league-of-legends.md

 * Predict how long a game will take before it happens.
 * Predict which team will get the first Baron.

+Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.

 ---

 ## Special Considerations